benvaljean/benvaljean.github.io/_posts/2010-04-15-Less_Tricks.markdown

 title: Less Tricks
 ---

-To edit a file based on the VISUAL, EDITOR variables, or Vi by default:
+To edit a file based on the VISUAL or EDITOR variables, or Vi by
+default:

     v